Slevinski/slevinski.github.io/series/writing-and-representation/entries/other-sign-language-scripts-and-their-conceptions/essay.md

 - dataset growth
 - continuity obligations

-That is why this entry belongs in `Writing and Representation in Sutton SignWriting` rather than remaining only an infrastructure-side comparison note.
+That is why this entry belongs in *Writing and Representation in Sutton SignWriting* rather than only in an infrastructure-side comparison.

 The claim should remain comparative rather than dismissive.